 - 1. From the Menu bar, select File, then New Workflow, and then Blank.
 A new window will open with a blank Workflow canvas. - 2.
-In the Components, Data Access and Outline area, select the Components tab, and then navigate to the "Directors-2_0" directory. - 3.
+In the Components and Data Access area, select the Components tab, and then navigate to the "/Components/Director/" directory. - 3.
 Drag the SDF Director to the top of the Workflow canvas. - 4.
 In the Components tab, type "File Reader" in the Search box, then click the Search button. - 5.
 Drag the File Reader actor to the Workflow canvas. - 6.
 Right-click the File Reader actor and select Configure Actor from the menu.
 An "Edit parameters for File Reader" dialog window will open. - 7.
-Click the Browse button to the right of the fileOrURL parameter and navigate to the following file: mollusc_abundance.txt.
-These data come installed in Kepler and are located in Kepler's "/demos/getting-started/" directory (Figure 20). - 8.
-In the firingCountLimit field type the number 1.
+Click the Browse button to the right of the fileOrURL parameter and navigate to the following file: mollusc\abundance.txt.
+These data come installed in Kepler and are located in Kepler's "/demos/getting-started/" directory (Figure 20).